vuejs-es/vuejs.org/src/v2/guide/components.md

 Vue.component('simple-counter', {
   template: '<button v-on:click="counter += 1">{{ counter }}</button>',
-  // data es técnicamente una función, de modo que Vue
+  // data is technically a function, so Vue won't
-  // no se quejará, pero estamos retornando la misma referencia
+  // complain, but we return the same object
-  // de objeto por cada instancia del componente
+  // reference for each component instance
   data: function () {
     return data
   }